lab596/civiform/Development-standards.md

 #### Prefer Optional instead of null

+null should only be used when necessary.
+Examples include working directly with database objects and checking if a field is set.

-null should only be used when necessary which should be rarely.
-If a 3rd party library returns nulls they should be quickly wrapped using `Optional.ofNullable()`
+If a 3rd party library returns nulls they likely should be quickly wrapped using `Optional.ofNullable()`

 ### Async request handling